ttoino/feup-cpm-proj1/readme.md

 - [x] Buy tickets to upcoming events
 - [x] Check my event tickets that are still available to be used
 - [x] Check my event tickets history
+- [x] Generate QR code to confirm purchase on the terminal

 <div align="center">